 Assuming that Amazon’s release dates are all correct, also on Arrow’s docket this week are the 1961 Italian crime thriller ‘The Assassin‘ (starring Marcello Mastroianni), as well as a pair of giallo shockers with the fanciful titles ‘The Night Evelyn Came Out of the Grave‘ and ‘The Red Queen Kills Seven Times‘.

 The Criterion Collection brings us George Stevens’ marvelous screwball comedy ‘Woman of the Year‘, which marked the first pairing (both professionally and romantically) of Katharine Hepburn and Spencer Tracy.
 In addition to that, Criterion reteams with director Wim Wenders on his Oscar nominated musical documentary ‘Buena Vista Social Club‘.

 Sony celebrates the 25th anniversary of Penny Marshall’s period baseball dramedy ‘A League of Their Own‘

-Through its GKIDS imprint, Universal offers Studio Ghibli’s animated romantic drama ‘Ocean Waves‘.
+Distributing for GKIDS, Universal offers Studio Ghibli’s animated romantic drama ‘Ocean Waves‘.